sbstn-gbl/sbstn-gbl.github.io/index.md

   in Deep Learning that can be applied to promotion personalization, recommender systems, pricing, and assortment optimization in large-scale retailing settings.</p>

-  <p>In my industry work at SO1, I collaborate with leading marketing solution providers
+  <p>In my industry work, I collaborate with leading marketing solution providers and
-  and grocery retailers to design and implement advanced machine learning systems for scalable and automated marketing personalization.
+  grocery retailers to design and implement advanced machine learning systems for scalable and automated marketing personalization.
 These marketing solutions have helped retailers to increase their revenue, return on advertising spend, and conversion rates.</p>

 </div>